-Child benefit: £20.50 a week is paid for the eldest qualifying child, and £13.55 is paid for each additional child (April 2014).
+Child benefit: £20.70 a week is paid for the eldest qualifying child, and £13.70 is paid for each additional child (April 2016).

 Child tax credit: Provided to families with one child if annual household income is less than around £26,000; with two children, less than around £32,200.
 Employment is not required (see working tax credit, below).
+The tax credit amount depends on income and family status and may include approved childcare costs.
 Additional tax credit amounts are provided for children with disabilities.

-Working tax credit: The tax credit depends on income and family status and can include approved child care costs.
+Working tax credit: The tax credit depends on income and family status and can include approved childcare costs.
 Additional amounts are provided for workers with disabilities and persons with severe disabilities.